✦ Discern the Spirit ✦

 Should Christians watch The Boys?

-Is Homelander in The Boys anti-Christian?
+Is The Boys anti-Christian?

-What is The Boys' message about religion?
+What is The Boys rated?

 Further Reading